 Investing in reusable straws (and actually remembering to use them consistently) may seem like a minuscule move in the fight against plastic waste, but all those small steps still add up over time.
 Besides, more and more places are banning plastic straws, so you may as well find your favorite earth-friendly option sooner rather than later.

 This stainless straw is perfect for taking with you wherever you may go; it collapses to a compact size and the case has a metal ring so you can attach it to your belt, bag, or key chain and be less likely to forget it.
 The ability to telescopically collapse the straw also means you can adjust the length for various sizes of cups and glasses.
 Plus, it comes in several colors and includes a brush for thoroughly cleaning the straw of any residue.
-Note that metal straws can get extremely hot or extremely cold depending on what you’re drinking and are potentially hazardous to your teeth, so sip cautiously when necessary.
+The downsides?
+All metal straws can get extremely hot or extremely cold depending on what you’re drinking and are potentially hazardous to your teeth, so sip cautiously when necessary.
 (Or invest in silicone tips!)Buy Now

 Related Reading: You’re Not Cleaning Your Water Bottle Often Enough